-The book title is misleading.
-It ends up being mostly the author's recommendations for the transactions of life.
-When to give to charity, what restaurants to choose, what insurance to buy, etc. He makes a rational case for these, that is often very interesting, but still feels like just his opinion.
+Recommendations for the transactions of life.
+When to give to charity, what restaurants to choose, what insurance to buy, etc. He makes a rational case for these, often surprising, from an economics point of view.

 You can pay to have a group of “artists” kidnap and then humiliate you.

 In India it is possible to rent a crowd for your next public demonstration.

 The central concept of economics is not money but rather incentives.